Cobblestone: A Divide-and-Conquer Approach for Automating Formal Verification

-We also compare \tool to a new baseline we built, ChainOfThought, which prompts GPT-4 ten times for proofs for a theorem exactly the same way as \tool does (including using preceding lemmas as part of context and chain-of-thought prompting as described in Section~\ref{sec:prompt}) but only checks if any of the proofs are correct using Coq and does no further processing.
+We also compare against 2 new baselines, ChainOfThought, and \regen.
+ChainOfThought prompts \texttt{gpt-4-0613} 20 times (the same as \tool) in exactly the same way as \tool does (using preceding lemmas and chain-of-thought prompting as described in Section~\ref{sec:prompt}) but only checks the proofs for correctness without further processing. \regen also prompts \texttt{gpt-4-0613} up to 20 times in exactly the same way as \tool, but regenerates the proof after its first failure point.
+When a proof has a failure, \regen keeps the prefix of the proof that succeeds, and continues from the last successful proof state.

-We considered including another baseline which uses few-shot prompting \cite{NEURIPS2020_1457c0d6}.
-However, in early experiments, we found that including few-shot examples biased the outputs towards tactics from the few-shot examples.
-Because of this issue, we felt that comparing to ChainOfThought, the stronger baseline, would be more fair.

-\mypara{Metrics.} In line with prior evaluations~\cite{First20oopsla, First22icse, First23fse, Sanchez-Stern23toplas}, we use two metrics throughout our evaluation: \emph{success rate} and \emph{added value}.
+\mypara{Metrics.} In line with prior evaluations~\cite{First20oopsla, First22icse, First23fse, Sanchez-Stern23toplas}, we use two metrics: \emph{success rate} and \emph{added value}.
 The success rate of a tool is the fraction of all theorems the tool is able to prove.
 The added value of tool X over tool Y is the number of new theorems X proves that Y does not, divided by the number of theorems Y proves.
 To measure the number of theorems a tool can prove in a fixed number of LLM samples, we define the \emph{proven@k} metric.
 This metric is the sum of the pass@k~\cite{chen2021evaluating} values for each proof in a dataset, and represents the expected number of theorems proven with k samples.

-\mypara{Computing Resources.} For all experiments, we use OpenAI's GPT-4 model, which has a maximum context length of 8,192 tokens.
+\mypara{Computing Resources.} Throughout our evaluation, we use OpenAI's \gptfour model (\texttt{gpt-4-0613}), which has a context length of 8,192 tokens.
 In Section~\ref{sec:rq1}, we also use \gptthree (\texttt{gpt-3.5-\\turbo-0125}) and \claude (\texttt{claude-3-opus-20240229}). \gptthree has a context length of 16,385. \claude has a context length of 200,000 tokens, but to manage inference cost, we capped its token limit at 10,000.
 We chose these 3 models because their APIs support function calling, a key part of our implementation.
 We call \gptthree and \gptfour through the OpenAI Python library.
 We use the official Anthropic library to call \claude.
-For each call to GPT-4, we sample with temperature 1.0.
+For each call to an LLM, we sample with temperature 1.0.
 All experiments are run on machines with Intel Xeon Gold 6230 CPUs and 125GB of memory.
 We have access to 10 cores from these CPUs, as our experiments were run in a virtualized environment.